cjbarrows/morbles/README.md

 ## Todo

-[ ] additional game components? steal from that programming game?
+[ ] additional game components? steal from that programming game (Turing Tumble)?
     [ ] toggle bit?
-[ ] should it count as success if you still have balls left / balls in play?
+        - I used vectr.com to do some vector drawing last time [ ] should it count as success if you still have balls left / balls in play?
 [ ] unsubscribe to map editor subscriptions
 [ ] BUG: you shouldn't be able to "uncomplete" a level